HCA-integration/sc-atlasing-toolbox/README.md

 * conda e.g. via [miniforge](https://github.com/conda-forge/miniforge)(recommended) or [miniconda](https://docs.anaconda.com/free/miniconda/index.html)

-> :memo: **Note** The modules are tested and developed using task-specific conda environments, which should be quick to set up when using [mamba](https://mamba.readthedocs.io).
+The modules are tested and developed using task-specific conda environments, which should be quick to set up when using [mamba](https://mamba.readthedocs.io).

-Please ensure that you have either the mamba or conda pacakage managers installed.
-If you use conda, but have never used mamba, consider installing the mamba package into your base environment and use it for all installation commands.
+> :memo: **Note** If you use conda, but have never used mamba, consider installing the mamba package into your base environment and use it for all installation commands.
-You can still replace all mamba commands with conda commands if you don't install mamba.
+You can still replace all mamba commands with conda commands if you don't want to install mamba.

 ### Install conda environments